nish-d/vicky002.github.io/_posts/2016-03-13-Summer-Internship-the-ultimate-guide.md

 ---

 Getting shortlisted for the interviews is the toughest part and for that your resume should be very strong and of very high quality.
-So what are the different factors that recruiter love to see on your resume?
+So what are the different factors that the recruiter would love to see on your resume?

 - **College**
 - **Projects**